 We seek to limit our interest rate risk by hedging portions of our portfolio through interest rate swaps and other types of hedging instruments.
-Interest rate swaps are generally tied to underlying Treasury benchmark interest rates.
-Basis risk relates to the risk of the spread between our RMBS and underlying hedges widening.
+Interest rate swaps are generally tied to underlying Treasury benchmark and LIBOR interest rates.
+Basis risk relates to the risk of the yield spread between our RMBS and underlying hedges widening.
 Such a widening may cause a decline in the fair value of our RMBS that is greater than the increase in fair value of our hedges resulting in a net decline in book value.
-The widening of mortgage-backed securities yields and Treasury benchmark interest rates may result from a variety of factors such as anticipated or actual monetary policy actions or other market factors.
+The widening of mortgage-backed securities yields versus Treasury benchmark and LIBOR interest rates may result from a variety of factors such as anticipated or actual monetary policy actions or other market factors.